The safest road, mountain bike and urban helmets as rated by Virginia Tech

 Virginia Tech tests helmets vigorously so, hopefully, you'll come out unscathed in crashes like this. - Peter Smith - https://www.instagram.com/petesmtbpix/

-Virginia Tech’s testing uses a standardised methodology which it developed in 2018 and has used in all its testing since then.
+Virginia Tech’s testing uses a standardised methodology.
+This was developed in 2018 and has been used in all its testing since then.

-The Virginia Tech test attaches the helmet to a headform on a drop tower, which is the standard tool used to safety test bike helmets.
+The Virginia Tech test attaches the helmet to a headform on a drop tower.
+This is the standard tool used to test the safety of bike helmets.

 It drops the helmet down a slider and lands it on a steel anvil.
-Virginia Tech covers this with coarse sandpaper, which it says helps to better simulate real-life road conditions.
+Virginia Tech covers this with coarse sandpaper, which it says helps simulate real-life road conditions.

 The method tests oblique impacts as well as those taken head-on.
 Each test is repeated twice, for a total of 24 tests on each helmet.